cloudera-cemea/CML_vHoL/README.md

 CDP is an end-to-end hybrid enterprise data platform.
 Every user, workload, and dataset and  machine learning model can be governed from a central location via SDX, the Shared Data Experience.

-Under the hood, SDX tracks and secures activity related to each CDP Data Service via “Hooks” and “Plugins”, including CML.
+Under the hood, SDX tracks and secures activity related to each CDP Data Service via “Hooks” and “Plugins”, including Cloudera AI.
 If you want your models to be logged in SDX you have to add them to the lineage.yml file located in your project home folder.

 - Click on *Overview*  and find *lineage.yml* file
 - Click on the file to open